HigherOrderCO/Kind/blog/0-goodbye-javascript.md

 [Haskell](https://github.com/moonad/FormalityFM/blob/master/bin/hs/src/FormalityInternal.hs)
 and, in a future, Scheme, Clojure and others.
 That means that:

-1. Your Formality libraries can run be imported inside virtually any language.
+1. Your Formality libraries can now be imported inside multiple languages.

-2. Formality itself can be installed from virtually any package manager.
+2. Formality itself can be installed using multiple package managers.

-Our reliance on JavaScript is finally over, and the jump in code quality is unprecedented, since the language is rewritten in a very strongly typed
+Our reliance on JavaScript is finally over and the jump in code quality is unprecedented, since the language is rewritten in a very strongly typed
 language: itself!
 That marks the beginning of a new era for Formality, where it moves from being a research project towards becoming a mature, stable and